 We recommend following the instructions further on to install GMT 6.

-The easiest way to do this is using the
+dependencies.
+The easiest way to do this is via the

 conda package manager.